Hellō

 On this page

-To address the governance concerns of a centralized service by of a corporation that exists to only maximize profit, Hellō is governed by a not-for-profit cooperative, Hello Identity Co-op, with a mission of enabling billions of users to prove who they are to millions of developers.
+To address the governance concerns of a centralized service, Hellō is governed by a multi-stakeholder, not-for-profit cooperative, Hello Identity Co-op.
 While corporations are owned by shareholders, cooperatives are owned by their members for the benefit of the members.

 Balancing Stakeholder Interests